Mirantis/virtlet/deploy/real-cluster.md

 Press enter and you will see:

 ```
-login as 'cirros' user. default password: 'cubswin:)'. use 'sudo' for root.
+login as 'cirros' user. default password: 'gosubsgo'. use 'sudo' for root.
 cirros-vm login: cirros
 Password:
 $